-He is known internationally for his knowledge of system safety, which dates back to 1988, and software safety, which dates back to 1986.
-His experience spans the safety-critical sectors of defense, aviation (ground-based and airborne), rail (light, heavy, subway, commuter, and high speed), nuclear power generation, process control, and medical devices.
+Hunter Austegard is known internationally for his knowledge of system safety, which dates back to 1988, and software safety, which dates back to 1986.
+His experience spans the safety-critical sectors of defense, aviation (ground-based and airborne), rail (light, heavy, subway, commuter, and high speed), nuclear power generation (reactor control, shutdown, and fuel handling), unmanned system safety, process control, and medical devices.

 He is the originator of Optimal Hazard Identification (OHI) and Optimal Hazard Logging (OHL) techniques as well as Fault Tree Analysis Acceptance/Rejection Criteria.
 As a result of the depth and breadth of his knowledge and experience, he is classified as a seasoned system safety engineer.

-Hunter Austegard received Bachelor's and Master's degrees magna cum laude in electrical engineering and computer science.
+Hunter Austegard received Bachelor's and Master's degrees summa cum laude in electrical engineering (graduating 3rd in a class of 116 students) and computer science.
 He was also accepted into the PhD program at M.I.T. with scholarships.